-Explore the best trails near Monticello with detailed reviews, photos, trail maps, and driving directions curated by hikers, campers and nature lovers like you.
+Explore the best trails near Monticello with hand-curated trail maps and driving directions as well as detailed reviews and photos from hikers, campers and nature lovers like you.

 off road driving

 We backpacked in and reserved the "Devil's Pocket" campground in "Devil's Kitchen".
 I can honestly say that this was one of my favorite backpacking trips I have ever made.
 The trail is listed as "Moderate", but if you're backpacking it can be kinda strenuous.
 If we didn't have backpacks I'm sure it would have been a lot more chill.